 1. Keep Vents Clean and Unblocked

-Restricted airflow will reduce the efficiency of your air conditioner and make your home uncomfortable.
+Restricted airflow will reduce air conditioner efficiency and make your home uncomfortable.
 To keep the air flowing, dust or vacuum vents regularly, and don’t let blinds, furniture, or toys block them.
 Make a routine of walking around and checking all the vents in your home.

 2. Change the Air Filter